 Everyone has the right to feel 100% all the time and it definitely comes down to so much more than just willpower.

-Not only can we improve our metal health when we remove gluten but we can improve our physical health too.
-Removing gluten from the diet you can help a host of other issues from skin issues to adrenal fatigue.
+Not only can we improve our mental health when we remove gluten but we can improve our physical health, too.
+By removing gluten from the diet, you can help a host of other issues from skin issues to adrenal fatigue.

-In Trudy’s practice she finds 80-90 percent of her client’s mood issues improve once they are off gluten.
+In Trudy’s practice, she finds 80-90 percent of her client’s mood issues improve once they are off gluten.
 Trudy covers all of this and more in her book,The Ant-Anxiety Food Solution.

-Trudy’s offers some freebies on her site to help you use food to combat depression, anxiety and a host of other mental health issues at www.antianxietyfoodsolution.com
+Trudy offers some freebies on her site to help you use food to combat depression, anxiety and a host of other mental health issues at www.antianxietyfoodsolution.com.

 Serotonin is a type of neurotransmitter used to help regulate our mood.
 Introducing the amino acid Tryptophan can increase your serotonin levels and lessen the effects of depression.
 Tryptophan is one of the largest amino acids the body uses to make up our neurotransmitters.

-Depending on your body chemistry, when taken in the afternoon and evening with a starting dose of approximately 500mg, tryptophan has been show to help raise serotonin levels and improve mood.
-(Talk to your doctor first, especially if you are on antidepressants).
+Depending on your body chemistry, when taken in the afternoon and evening with a starting dose of approximately 500mg, tryptophan has been shown to help raise serotonin levels and improve mood.
+(Talk to your doctor first, especially if you are on antidepressants.)

 GABA is another amino acid that has a calming effect and helps with physical symptoms in your muscles rather than symptoms that have to do with mental health.
-When starting GABA you start at a much lower dose than tryptophan.
+When starting GABA, it’s important to start at a much lower dose than tryptophan.

-Too many amino acids can sometimes have a reverse effect so it is important to know if you are sensitive to supplements, as well as to listen you what your body is telling you.
+Too many amino acids can sometimes have a reverse effect, so it is important to know if you are sensitive to supplements, as well as to listen to what your body is telling you.

 Inflammatory foods in our diet contribute to anxiety by causing brain inflammation.
 When we consume these types of foods they raise glutamate (an excitatory neurotransmitter in our brain), which can cause swelling in the brain, presenting as hyperactivity, ADHD, and anxiety.

-L-theannine is a wonderful and very safe amino acid you can get at any health food store to reduce this type of swelling.
-I have used it in the past with my clients successful by starting with 100-300mg taken throughout the day to help take the edge off.
+L-theanine is a wonderful and very safe amino acid you can get at any health food store to reduce this type of swelling.
+I have successfully used it in the past with my clients by starting with 100-300mg taken throughout the day to help take the edge off.

 Consulting with your healthcare practitioner is of course recommended when changing any medication and most amino acids should not be used long term.
 You must have accountability and amino acids should always be used in conjunction with a healthy diet and lifestyle.

-Here is our most popular Grass Fed Beef Recipe, which will help you reduce anxiety naturally.
+Here is our most popular Grass-Fed Beef Recipe, which will help you reduce anxiety naturally.

 B vitamins changed my life.
 Going from a deficiency in your B vitamins to having full B vitamins stores can be a total game changer when it comes to anxiety and sleep.

-Bioindividuality is important for when you take B6, some people find it stimulating while other find it helps them sleep, you must honor your body and do what works best for you, and there is no panacea.
+Bio-individuality is important for when you take B6, some people find it stimulating while others find it helps them sleep.
+It’s important to honor your body and do what works best for you.
+There is no panacea.